Houston is Resilient

 Although many in the region have grown accustomed to the oppressive Houston heat, Houston is demonstrably hotter than it was a decade ago, according to the National Oceanic and Atmospheric Administration.
 The 30-year average temperature in our region increased between 0.6 and 1.0 degrees Fahrenheit between 2010 and 2020 — unwelcome news to residents who live in a region that can be dangerously hot.
 Montgomery County had over 500 days at temperatures above 95 degrees Fahrenheit in the last decade, compared with fewer than 300 days the previous decade.
 That is almost two-thirds of a year of extra extreme heat over a single decade.

 The numerous and recent natural disasters our region has experienced have also changed us.
 (And the National Weather Service.)
 FEMA has declared a disaster in our region eight times since 2015, and more are likely to come our way given predictions that warmer temperatures will continue to cause stronger hurricanes.
-But Houstonians by and large know that now; in 2019 53% of Houstonians participating in the Kinder Houston Area Survey saw climate change as a serious threat, up from 39% in 2010.
+But Houstonians by and large know that now; in 2019 53% of Houstonians participating in the Kinder Houston Area Survey reported that the shifting climate patterns is a serious threat, up from 39% in 2010.

 At the same time, we have made major strides in improving our region’s air and water quality.
 For example, between 2000 and 2020, levels of harmful particulate matter fell 23% in the Houston Metropolitan Area.
 Texas also produces a larger share (23%, nearly double the national rate) of its energy from renewable resources than the rest of the nation.
 Living up to its reputation as a city ready to embrace change, the City of Houston announced its Climate Action Plan, aiming to further reduce greenhouse gas emissions and achieve carbon neutrality by 2050.